 - required withdrawal from school

-- moving from Columbia Housing residence halls and Brownstones to off-campus housing or a non-Columbia-owned Greek building
+- moving from Columbia Housing residence halls and Brownstones to off-campus housing or a non-Columbia-owned fraternity or sorority building

 - disciplinary action

 - unapproved study abroad